GSA/api-documentation-template/docs/api-docs/contact_us.md

 ---
 ### Support

-To receive support or ask questions about , post an issue in our [GitHub issues](https://github.com/GSA/GSA-APIs/issues).
+To receive support or ask questions about the API, post an issue in our [GitHub issues](https://github.com/GSA/GSA-APIs/issues).

 Be sure to check out our [Frequently Asked Questions page](FAQ.html), which may answer your questions.